 Walk past Grant Street until you are almost at the Chestnut Street cul-de-sac.

 To your left is a city designated “Open Space” that provides an astonishing view of the bay, including an unobstructed view of Alcatraz.
-Binoculars are required if you prefer to zoom in.

 This view should hopefully whet your appetite because this trek is overflowing with more of these extraordinary sceneries.
 Let’s keep on going!